 3.3.3. the Call Charges will be invoiced monthly in arrears.

 3.4.
-Payment of invoices will be made in full by direct debit if no direct debit mandate is signed then a £75 per quarter service charge will be applied.
+Payment of invoices will be made in full by direct debit if no direct debit mandate is signed then a £75 per monthly service charge will be applied.

 3.5.
 The Customer shall pay the Charges without off-set or deduction in pounds sterling by the due date specified herein.
 The Customer shall pay all Charges for the VoIP Services whether the VoIP Services is used by the Customer.